 Many of the resources available are public benefits, some are private benefits.
 Some may have specific disabilities they are a resource for, such as cerebral palsy or autism.
 Many resources may depend on where the disabled child lives, or income levels, or other factors.
 We wanted to make it as easy as possible for you to have a list of available resources in your area to use as a starting point in advocating for your child.
 There are many other opportunities, resources, and benefits available to children with special needs and their families that are not listed here.

 And we're certainly not experts on raising special needs kids (or any kids for that matter).
 These are resource opportunities we've identified; many from parents of special needs children we have helped.
 And parents are always giving us ideas.
 If you know of other resources or ideas that work and could help parents and families with special needs children, please let us know.
 You can email ideas and resources to [email protected] or call (202) 393-3320.

 We do this because identifying medical malpractice that led to your child's cerebral palsy could potentially make an enormous difference for your child.
 And for you.

-If you think that your child's developmental delays or cerebral palsy may have been the result of a medical mistake, don't delay in giving us a call.
-There could be time constraints at play so you don't want to wait.
+If you think that your child's developmental delays or cerebral palsy may have been the result of medical malpractice, hospital negligence, a medical mistake, call us today.
+There could be time limitations so you don't want to wait.
+Plus, you will be one step closer to getting the resources that can help your child and your family.
 You can reach us a 202-393-3320 and you will speak to a person who wants to hear your story.